The full commercial architecture, built.

 05 — Key Accounts

-Key Account &
+Key Account & Enterprise Expansion

 For companies with large, complex customers who represent multi-year revenue opportunity — but where the account relationship is transactional rather than strategic.